pscnorge/colmar/README.md

 Known issues:

-This is a partially-completed project, I didn't have enough time to complete it properly.
+This is a partially-completed project, I didn't have enough time to complete it properly - the design is definitely not pixel-perfect.
-The design is not pixel-perfect because of this.
-The top navigation doesn't scale well on smaller screens (e.g. tablets), neither do the course details.

 Design decisions:

-Set max-widths for the content but have not tested it on larger screens as this was not in the brief Used dummy links for all nav as content does not yet exist
+Set max-widths for the content but have not tested it on larger screens Used dummy links for all nav as content does not yet exist

 Changes or further research I would make which are outside the scope of the project: